tomorenge/ceaser-cipher/README.md

 #Ceaser  cipher

-A Caesar cipher is a type of substitution in which each letter is shifted a certain number of places also known as a key, down the alphabet.
+A Caesar cipher is a type of substitution in which each letter is shifted a certain number of places also known as a key or shift, down the alphabet.

 ##Technologies used

 Java

 ##Requirements

 Java JDK

 ##Installation